folio-org/docs/content/en/docs/Users/_index.md

 A request is open when a patron hasn’t yet received the item they requested.
 That can be the case when they are waiting in line for a patron to return the item, or when the item is being pulled from a shelf (Open - Not yet filled, Open - Awaiting delivery, or Open - In transit).
 The request is also open if the item has been brought to the requested service point and the patron has been notified to come pick it up (Open - Awaiting pickup).

 A request is closed when the patron picks up the item (Closed - fulfilled).
-It’s also closed if the patron cancels their request prior to pickup (Closed - Cancelled), if the patron didn’t come get the book before their hold expired (Closed - Pickup expired), or if the library was unable to fill the request before the request itself expired (Closed - Unfilled).
+It’s also closed if the patron or library staff cancels their request prior to pickup (Closed - Cancelled), if the patron didn’t come get the book before their hold expired (Closed - Pickup expired), or if the library was unable to fill the request before the request itself expired (Closed - Unfilled).

 To view additional details about the users’ open or closed requests, expand the **Requests** accordion and click **open requests** or **closed requests**, respectively.